Also Like

 4. Be Patient with Training

 Litter box training and basic behavior training may take time, especially if your rescue cat has never lived in a home environment.
-Provide a litter box in an easily accessible location, and keep it clean to encourage use.
-Positive reinforcement with treats and praise can go a long way in helping them learn new behaviors.
+Keep the litter box clean, place it in an easy spot, and use gentle positive reinforcement.
+Calm consistency is stronger than pressure.

 5. Establish a Routine

-Cats thrive on routine, as it helps them feel secure.
+Cats thrive on routine because it helps them feel secure.
 Set consistent feeding times, playtimes, and quiet times.
-Having a regular schedule can make the transition smoother and help your rescue cat quickly learn what to expect.
+A predictable routine is one of the fastest ways to make adopting a rescue cat feel peaceful for both of you.

 6. Schedule a Vet Visit

 A veterinary checkup should be one of your first steps after bringing your new cat home.
-This initial visit will ensure they’re up-to-date on vaccinations, check for any health issues, and give you an opportunity to discuss ongoing care, such as diet, flea prevention, and spaying or neutering if needed.
+This visit helps confirm vaccinations, checks for hidden issues, and guides diet, flea prevention, and spaying/neutering if needed.

 7. Provide Mental and Physical Enrichment

 Toys, scratching posts, and interactive play are essential for a happy, healthy cat.
-Rescue cats often have a lot of energy and curiosity that needs to be channeled positively.
-Rotate toys and introduce puzzle feeders to keep their mind active and engaged.
+Rescue cats often carry extra stress—so enrichment helps them release it safely.
+Rotate toys and use puzzle feeders to keep their mind active.

 8. Use Gentle, Calm Interactions